Shaglock/cod-camo-tracker/grok_documentation.md

 Category Toggle: In an expanded category, click the button to complete/uncomplete all camos for all weapons.

 Reset: Click "Reset All Camos" to start fresh.

+Sharing Progress
+Export: Click the "Export" button to save all your camo sets to a JSON file.

+Import: Click the "Import" button to load camo sets from a JSON file.
+Choose to either replace your existing sets or add the imported sets to your collection.

 ## Technical Details
 ### Technology Stack